 - Housing – including affordability, quality, safety, and stability – is one of the best-researched social determinants of health given the connection between housing and health outcomes and health care costs.
 (Source: Health Affairs)

-- Rhode Island ranks poorly for housing cost burden and, since 2016, the percentage of Rhode Islanders who are housing cost burdened has remained relatively unchanged, though this will likely worsen given the economic impact of COVID-19.
+- Rhode Island ranks poorly for housing cost burden and, since 2016, the percentage of Rhode Islanders who are housing cost burdened has remained relatively unchanged.

 - National studies indicate that the share of cost-burdened renter households was significantly higher among households of color compared to White households.
 Similar data are needed at the local level to better understand disparities.